KumoCorp/kumomta/docs/tutorial/install_for_development.md

 ## Step by Step

-The commands below will install as a local user.
+The commands below assume you have already followed the steps in [System Preparation](./system_preparation.md) and will install as a local user.
 You can either just execute the installer script (kumoinstall.sh), or follow the steps below manually (same thing).

 At a minimum, you will need to install some dev tools and other glue before starting.